KittyGiraudel/site/_posts/2012-03-03-another-sass-button-library.md

 Remember what our `$btn-hover` and `$btn-border` variables look like?
 First a color function, then a percentage.
 To apply this function to the color, we can use the `call` feature from Sass 3.3.

 `call` function calls the function named after the first argument if it exists, passing it all the remaining arguments in the same order.
-So in our case, the first `call` will apply `saturate($color, 25%)` to the background property when hovering the button.

-The second one works the same except it first checks whether the variable is not false.
+So in our case, the first `call` will be `saturate($color, 25%)`.
+Meanwhile the second one works the same except it first checks whether the variable is not false.
 In case `$btn-border` is set to `false`, we should not output the border-color.

 ### Smart error handling